Mountain Muse

 For the Artist

 Three days to slow down, quiet your heart and listen.
 Three days to wander and wonder in the beautiful mountainous landscape surrounding Camas Meadows.
 You are a creative soul, brimming with ideas and aching for time to put them down in shape and color.
-Take three days and find the time at the Mountain Muse Retreat for Christian Creatives.
+Take the time to let your creative soul flourish at The Mountain Muse.

-We will be heading out onto the woodland trails, meadows and rocky outcrops, sketchbooks in hand, to do plein air drawing and painting as a group.
-Then we'll return to the lodge to produce work, fueled by our morning's exploration.
-You can work alone at a quiet table of your own or in conversation with others who share your passion.
+We’ll head out onto woodland trails, meadows, and rocky outcrops with sketchbooks in hand to do plein air drawing and painting as a group.
+Then we’ll return to the lodge to produce work, fueled by our morning’s exploration.
+You can work alone at a quiet table or in conversation with others who share your passion.

-Pack up your paints, paper and brushes...but wait!
-Surely it is a little impractical to pack up ALL your supplies (We artists do like our supplies, don't we?)
+Pack up your paints, paper and brushes . . . but wait!
+Surely it is a little impractical to bring ALL your supplies.
 But what to bring?
-What if inspiration takes a turn you did not expect?
-To mitigate this packing conundrum, we will be providing an art supply lending library.
-Watercolors, acrylic markers, colored pencils, charcoals, pastels, alcohol markers and oil pastels for you to borrow.
-So bring your favorite, delightfully juicy art markers, that pad of Arches cotton rag cold press paper you've been longing to fill and those buttery pastels of yours and know that there will be a fun little lending library of student grade supplies to explore as well.
+What if inspiration takes an unexpected turn?
+To mitigate this packing conundrum, we will provide an art supply lending library.
+Watercolors, acrylic markers, colored pencils, charcoals, pastels, alcohol markers, and oil pastels for you to borrow.
+So bring your favorites!
+Those delightfully juicy art markers, that pad of Arches cotton rag cold press paper you've been longing to fill, and those buttery pastels!
+Know that there will be a fun little lending library of student grade supplies to explore, as well.

 Saturday morning we'll head out early for a sunrise hike, drinking in the fresh morning light and glorious views; fuel for the afternoon creative time, where you can reflect on and rejoice in God's creation in the medium of your choice.
 Let input naturally flow into output without the regular distractions and responsibilities of daily life.

 Long walks and plein air painting not your thing?
-Feel free to hang back and enjoy a cup of coffee with a whole table to yourself in the quiet of the lodge.
-Snag a few items from the art supply lending library, spread out and create for hours, uninterrupted.
-No meals to prep, no errands to run - we'll feed you three times a day and keep the coffee pot full.
+Feel free to hang back and enjoy a cup of coffee in the quiet of the lodge.
+Snag a few items from the art supply lending library, spread out, and create for hours, uninterrupted.
+No meals to prep, no errands to run--we'll feed you three times a day and keep the coffee pot full.

 Along with meals, we will come together for spiritual food and fellowship.
-We will take time to look into God's word and let Him shape our view and our voice.
-We will slow down and rest in His goodness and rejoice in the blessing of being image bearers of our infinite Creator.
+Taking time to slow down, rest in His goodness, and rejoice in the blessing of being image bearers of our infinite Creator is an important part of the retreat.
+Looking into God's word and letting Him shape our view and our voice will bring a special clarity and power to our creative endeavors, as well.

 For the adventurous creators only!